The Duke of Edinburgh Award Scheme at Sydenham School

 What does it involve?

-There are three levels – bronze, silver and gold.
-For each, you complete activities in four sections – service, skills, physical recreation and expeditions.
-At the Gold level you also take part in a Residential Project.
-In each section there is a wide range of options that can be chosen from, or the young person can find other similar activities that interest them.
+There are three levels – bronze, silver, and gold.
+For each, you complete activities in four sections – volunteering, skills, physical and expeditions.
+At the Gold level, you also take part in a Residential Project.
+In each section there is a wide range of options that can be chosen from or the young person can find other similar activities that interest them.
 This can be something entirely new or you can continue with an activity that is already enjoyed.
 The award is about having a go.
 It’s not a competition – it just needs a bit of enterprise and perseverance.

 Who is it for?

 The Award is open to anyone between the age of 14 and 25 years.
 Special qualifications are not needed, just a willingness to have a go.
-At Sydenham students can start the Award in Year 10, 12 or 13.
-Year 9 students may be eligible to start once they have reached the age of 14.
-At present there are 30 students studying for a bronze Award.
+At Sydenham students can complete the Bronze award in Year 9 and the Silver award in years 10 and 1.
+Next year we are hoping to enrol students onto the Gold award in year 12.

 - sense of identity